dfgordon/tree-sitter-integerbasic/README.md

       (sep_print_null [0, 13] - [0, 14]))))
 ```
 Then, one can apply a simple one-one mapping to produce the tokens.
 Notice the lookahead dependence of the `PRINT` and `;` tokens is already resolved.

-This is the basis of the tokenization command in the [Code extension](https://github.com/dfgordon/vscode-language-integerbasic)

 Emulation
 ---------------